GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_cmdline.rst

 The BPM produced is named ``N20160102S0373_bpm.fits``.

-The local calibration manager does not yet support BPMs so we cannot added it to the database.
+The local calibration manager does not yet support BPMs so we cannot add it to the database.
 It is a future feature.
-We will have to pass it manually to ``reduce`` to use it.
+We will have to pass it manually to ``reduce`` later to use it.

 Master Flat Field
 -----------------
 A NIRI master flat is created from a series of lamp-on and lamp-off exposures.
-Each flavor is stacked then the lamp-off stack is subtracted from the lamp-on stack.
+Each flavor is stacked, then the lamp-off stack is subtracted from the lamp-on stack.

 We create the master flat field and add it to the calibration manager as